Healthy Homes Assessment Napier South

 Insulation Napier South

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness and it will make an easier task to allow the household to hold warmth.
+A well-insulated house will reduce the risk of condensation and reduce the chances of mould and dampness as well as making an easier task to allow the home to keep the heat.

-The "R" stands for thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3